maansthoernvik/envargs/README.md

 look for as program arguments/config.
 This library aims at providing an as similar as possible experience to that of using Python's `argparse` package.

+## Why envargs?
+As most containerized applications take most or at least part of their runtime config from environment variables I always seemed to reimplement the same parsing utilities for new projects. `envargs.EnvParser` gives you a no-dependencies quick way of specifying which variables your program needs to run, which are mandatory and which are not, and their data types.
+A single call to `parse_env` and your registered environment variables are decoded, ready to be used.

 ## Usage
 Registering interesting variables and getting a hold of them in your running program is very straight forward: